< /> < />

 Juniper offers a non-surgical weight loss method that's designed to support your weight loss journey and set you up for long-term success.

-Designed by Australian health practitioners and dietitians, the Weight Reset Program combines clinically proven treatments with 1-on-1 support from a health coach, who will offer advice and help keep you on track.
+Designed by Australian health practitioners and dietitians, the Weight Reset Program includes clinically proven treatments with 1-on-1 support from a health coach, who will offer advice and help keep you on track.

 You'll learn about healthy nutrition, exercise and lifestyle choices that help you lose weight and keep it off for good.